CryptoJym/utlyze-futuristic/README.md

 2) Commit and push to `main` → Vercel redeploys.

 ## Gamma enrichment (optional)
 - CI tries to generate a one‑pager PDF and cover image for each company via the Gamma Generate API, then injects links/meta into detail pages.
+You can prevent CI from overwriting a hand-authored detail page by setting `SKIP_WRITE_SLUGS` (comma‑separated slugs) in the workflow env.
 - Docs: https://developers.gamma.app/docs/getting-started (beta; limits may change)

 ### Setup